slabstech/gaganyatri.com/_posts/jobs/java/2022/2022-08-10-code-intelligence-speculative.md

 technical book on Revive(Fully automated publishing using GitHub Actions)

 Hope to get an interview invite and showcase my project review as a task.

+PS : My entry for GitHubUniverse Session [Build a SaaS startup with only a browser](https://gaganyatri.com/opensource/building-hpc-saas-startup-from-browser/)

 Sachin